Grokking Beyond Neural Networks: An Empirical Exploration with Model Complexity: Grokking and Complexity

 \subsection{Explanation of Previous Empirical Results}

-In the following subsection, we demonstrate the congruence between our hypothesis and existing empirical observations.
+We now discuss the congruence between our hypothesised mechanism and existing empirical observations.
 In Appendix \ref{appendix:connection-to-previous-theory} we draw parallels between our work and existing theory.

 Learning with algorithmic datasets benefits from the principle of parsimony as a small encoding is required for the solution.
 In addition, when learning on these datasets, there appear to be many other more complex solutions which do not generalise but attain low training error.
 For example, with a neural network containing one hidden layer completing a parity prediction problem, there is competition between dense subnetworks which are used to achieve high accuracy on the training set (LEHC) and sparse subnetworks (LELC) which have better generalisation performance \citep{merrill2023tale}.
 In this case, the reduced accessibility of LELC regions compared to LEHC regions seems to cause the grokking phenomenon.
-This general story is supported by further empirical analysis completed by \cite{liu2022understanding} and \cite{nanda2023progress}. \cite{liu2022understanding} found that a less accessible, but more general representation, emerges over time within the neural network they studied and that after this representation's emergence, grokking occurs. \cite{nanda2023progress} discovered that a set of trigonometric identities were employed by a transformer to encode an algorithm for solving modular arithmetic.
+This general story is supported by further empirical analysis completed by \cite{liu2022understanding} and \cite{nanda2023progress}. \cite{liu2022understanding} found that a less accessible, but more general representation, emerges over time within the neural network they studied and that after this representation's emergence, grokking occurs.
+If the principle of parsimony holds, this general representation should be simpler under an appropriate complexity measure.
+Consequently, the shift could be explained by Mechanism \ref{mech:grokking-as-accessability}. \cite{nanda2023progress} discovered that a set of trigonometric identities were employed by a transformer to encode an algorithm for solving modular arithmetic.
 Additionally, this trigonometric solution was gradually amplified over time with the later removal of high complexity ``memorising'' structures.
-In this case, the model is moving from an accessible LEHC region where memorising solutions exist to a LELC region.
+Indeed, it is stated in that paper that circuit formation likely happens due to weight decay.
+This fits under Mechanism \ref{mech:grokking-as-accessability} -- the model is moving from an accessible LEHC region where memorising solutions exist to a LELC region via regularisation.